Clubbing (subculture)

 Clubbing (also known as club culture, related to raving) is the activity of visiting and gathering socially at nightclubs (discotheques, discos or just clubs) and festivals.
-That includes socializing, listening to music, dancing, drinking alcohol and sometimes using recreational drugs.
-It is often done to hear new music on larger, high-end audio systems than one would not usually have in one's home, or for socializing and meeting new people.
+That includes socializing, listening to music, dancing, drinking alcohol and using other recreational drugs.
+It is often done to hear new music on larger, high-end audio systems than one would usually have in one's home, or for socializing and meeting new people.
 Clubbing and raves have historically referred to grass-roots organized, anti-establishment and unlicensed all night dance parties, typically featuring electronically produced dance music, such as techno, house, trance and drum and bass.

 Music

 Club music varies from a wide range of electronic dance music (EDM), which is a form of electronic music, such as house (and especially Deep house), techno, drum and bass, hip hop, electro, trance, funk, breakbeat, dubstep, disco.
 Music is usually performed by DJs who are playing tunes on turntables, CD players or laptops, using different additional techniques to express themselves such as beat juggling, scratching, beatmatching, needle drop, back spinning, phrasing and other tricks and gigs, depending on the type of music they are playing.
 They can mix two or more prerecorded tunes at the same time, or sometimes music is performed as a live act by musicians who play the sounds over a basic matrix, sometimes combined with a VJing performance.